Shaneela07/Prodigy_DS_05/README.md

 # Prodigy_DS_05
 Welcome!!!
-This repository documents are for Task 5 which is last task of my internship journey, focusing on complete analysis through EDA and uncovering insightful patterns.
+This repository documents are for Task 5 which is last task of my internship journey with Prodigy Infotech, focusing on complete analysis through EDA and uncovering insightful patterns.
 # Complete Analysis on US Accidents
 **Task**---
 Analyze traffic accident data to identify patterns related to road conditions, weather, and time of day.
 Visualize accident hotspots and contributing factors.